Dave-team/Knowledge-base/Hiring.md

 - Interviews must end on a positive note.
 Its an incredibly vulnerable experience for candidates, and there’s no easier way to burn goodwill and gain a reputation than to have asshole interviewers.
 We all know which companies are assholes.
 It doesn’t take much to receive this label.
 - Communicate the vision of the company and what team/role the people will be part of.
 The best people are looking for challenges.
 - Redirect the conversation as needed - you are in charge of keeping the conversation focused and timely
+- Even if an interview doesn’t go too well - still ask the questions you want to ask
+- Challenge people a bit more - they're looking for more ownership.
+That's great - what would that look like?
 - Reference questions:
  - What was it like working with them?
  - Would they hire them again?

 **Interviewing well**
 It is important to go deeper.
 Throughout the interview, get curious.
 Ask follow-up questions that start with “What”, “How” or “Tell me more.”
-Especially with behavoutial questions, we want to detail the exact contributions a candidate has made to an effort which led to results.
+Especially with behavourial questions, we want to detail the exact contributions a candidate has made to an effort which led to results.
 The key to go deeper is to ask What, Why, How, and Who at each step of the process.
 This will let the candidate paint a very clear picture of the situation, their ownership of the idea/solution, and their decision process in key pivotal moments.

 Make sure to repeat the important things they say about their goals, challenges, and ideal solutions back to them to show them that you are listening and build trust.
 Often, we need to interpret what the candidate says rather than demanding they explain it better.
 Tell the candidate what you understood, repeat the story, and let them correct you as needed.